Franca: Nested Matryoshka Clustering for Scalable Visual Representation Learning: Experimental Results

-\paragraph{Probing with Gaussian Splatting} We probe the texture and geometry awareness of our models on the Feat2GS~\citep{chen2025feat2gs} framework.
-This framework uses novel view synthesis, which serves as an effective proxy for 3D evaluation of visual foundation models (VFM).
-It uses VFMs to extract dense features that are then transformed into 3D Gaussians using a lightweight readout layer trained with photometric loss.
-For fair comparison, the input images are resized to 512, the output feature maps are upsampled to 512, and PCA is used to unify the feature dimensionality to 256 channels.
-We use three metrics for evaluation: PSNR, SSIM, and LPIPS.
-The three evaluation setups ("Geometry", "Texture", and "All") refer to different ways of using the VFM features to predict the parameters of the 3D Gaussians. (a) Geometry: VFM features predict the geometric parameters of the 3D Gaussians (position, opacity, and covariance), while the textural parameters (spherical harmonic coefficients) are freely optimized. (b) Texture: VFM features predict the textural parameters of the 3D Gaussians, and the geometric parameters are directly optimized. (c) All: here, the VFM features are used to predict all parameters of the 3D Gaussians, including both geometry and texture.
-We use the Large model variants and compare our \methodname DINOv2~\citep{oquab2024dinov2}, WebSSL~\citep{fan2025scaling}, AIMv2~\citep{fini2025multimodal}, EVA-CLIP~\citep{sun2023eva}, SigLIPv2~\citep{tschannen2025siglip2}, and CLIP~\citep{radford2021learning}.
-The results reported in~\autoref{fig:feat2gs} are averaged over 5 runs using six datasets.
-They show that \methodname performs the best regarding the Geometrical awareness and also when evaluated in the complete setup (All), suggesting strong geometrical awareness.
-On Texture, all methods have similar performance with SigLIPv2 having an edge over them.
+We evaluate texture and geometry awareness using the Feat2GS framework~\citep{chen2025feat2gs}, which leverages novel view synthesis as a proxy for 3D understanding.
+Features from visual foundation models are mapped into 3D Gaussians through a lightweight readout trained with a photometric loss.
+For fair comparison, inputs are resized to 512, feature maps are upsampled to 512, and PCA reduces dimensionality to 256.
+Evaluation uses PSNR, SSIM, and LPIPS under three setups: (a) geometry features predict geometry, with texture optimized; (b) texture features predict texture, with geometry optimized; and (c) all features predict both across six datasets, averaging results over five runs.
+From ~\autoref{tab:feat2gs}, \methodname achieves the best performance in Geometry and All, indicating strong 3D geometric awareness, while all methods perform similarly on Texture, with SigLIP 2 slightly ahead.
+We also show the results on dense keypoint matching and depth prediction in~\autoref{tab:3d_understanding}.